spider-rs/spider/benches/BENCHMARKS.md

 ## Benchmark Results

-All test are done remotely using 10-100 samples.
-We want to keep the benchmarks close to a real world scenario.
+All test are done remotely using 10-100 samples with one decentralized worker on the same host machine.
+We want to keep the benchmarks close to a real world scenario reason for network IO instead of spinning up a local website.

 ### mac